wiseodd/wiseodd.github.io/src/content/post/2022-06-25-conv-probit.md

 ---
-title: "Convolution of Gaussians and the Probit Integral"
+title: 'Convolution of Gaussians and the Probit Integral'
-description: "Gaussian distributions are very useful in Bayesian inference due to their (many!) convenient properties.
-In this post we take a look at two of them: the convolution of two Gaussian pdfs and the integral of the probit function w.r.t. a Gaussian measure."
+description: 'Gaussian distributions are very useful in Bayesian inference due to their (many!) convenient properties.
+In this post we take a look at two of them: the convolution of two Gaussian pdfs and the integral of the probit function w.r.t. a Gaussian measure.'
 publishDate: 2022-06-25 00:00
 ---